David Beckham: Celebrity status and commercial partnerships

 Beckham played a critical part in bringing the Olympics to London in 2012, travelling with the British delegation to Singapore in 2005 for the host city selection.
 At the 2008 Beijing Olympics closing ceremony, Beckham, Jimmy Page, and Leona Lewis represented Britain during the handover segment for the 2012 Olympics.
 Beckham rode a London double-decker bus into the stadium and Page and Lewis performed "Whole Lotta Love".
 He featured at the 2012 Summer Olympics opening ceremony, carrying the Olympic flame to the stadium by speedboat.

 Beckham visited Afghanistan in May 2010 for a morale-boosting visit to British troops fighting the Taliban insurgency.
 The appearance of Beckham as well as British Foreign Secretary William Hague and Defence Secretary Liam Fox was believed to have prompted a Taliban attack on Kandahar airfield.

 Chinese authorities appointed Beckham as global ambassador for Chinese football in March 2013.
 After numerous officials had been banned for match-fixing, and the Chinese Super League had failed to retain the services of well-known international names, Beckham's role was to help improve the image of the game and raise its profile both in China and abroad.

 From 14 July 2013, Beckham appeared in adverts for BSkyB, advertising their Sky Sports coverage via the Sky Go app.
-In January 2014, Beckham appeared on Late Night with Jimmy Fallon on NBC in the U.S., and in March he made a guest appearance in the BBC's Sport Relief special of Only Fools and Horses.
+In January 2014, Beckham appeared on Late Night with Jimmy Fallon on NBC in the US, and in March he made a guest appearance in the BBC's Sport Relief special of Only Fools and Horses.
 He was named one of GQs 50 best dressed British men in 2015.